 Turkey- Where Different Worlds Meet

-Welcome to our Turkey travel guide, Turkey is where the East meets the West; this amazing country acquired its rich cultural heritage from the numerous invasions from different kingdoms.
-Turkey boasts to perfectly combine the cultures and legacies of the Mediterranean, Balkans, Middle East and the Central Asia.
+Welcome to our Turkey travel guide.
+Turkey is where the East meets the West; this amazing country acquired its rich cultural heritage from the numerous invasions from different kingdoms.
+Turkey boasts of perfectly combining the cultures and legacies of the Mediterranean, Balkans, Middle East, and Central Asia.

-Istanbul, previously known to the world as Byzantium and Constantinople, is the most popular city of Turkey.
-This city is the main historic, cultural and economic hub.
-This seventh largest European city has a lot to offer to travelers during Turkey tours.
+Istanbul, previously known to the world as Byzantium and Constantinople, is the most popular city in Turkey.
+This city is the main historical, cultural, and economic hub.
+This seventh-largest European city has a lot to offer to travelers during Turkey tours.
 One of the strategic points of this city is the historic Silk Road.

-This city is divided into eight districts and each of the districts is well known for their beautiful sceneries and incredible history.
-This city is well connected, it has bus, tram & metro services to use when you go to explore the monuments built during the times of various rulers from myriads of countries.
+This city is divided into eight districts, and each of the districts is well known for its beautiful scenery and incredible history.
+This city is well connected, and it has bus, tram & metro services to use when you go to explore the monuments built during the times of various rulers from myriads of countries.

-Once known as Smyrna, the city of Izmir is known for its broad boulevards, modern shopping centers and glass fronted modern buildings.
-This place will give you the vibe of Mediterranean Europe without missing on the traditional Turkish culture.
+Once known as Smyrna, the city of Izmir is known for its broad boulevards, modern shopping centers, and glass-fronted modern buildings.
+This place will give you the vibe of Mediterranean Europe without missing out on the traditional Turkish culture.
 You can reach there by air, by boat, by train or by bus.

-The highlights are the Teleferik cable car, the Konak Square that has the famous clock tower and mosque, the Asanor elevator that will take you to the top of the hill and let you have a fantastic view of the city, and its beaches, the Alsancak where you can have the famous Turkish tea, the old castle on the hill in Kadifekale.
-While in Izmir, visit the souks for purchasing souvenirs such as stone jewelry and carpets.
+The highlights are the Teleferik cable car, the Konak Square, which has the famous clock tower and mosque, the Asanor elevator that will take you to the top of the hill and let you have a fantastic view of the city and its beaches, the Alsancak where you can have the famous Turkish tea, the old castle on the hill in Kadifekale.
+While in Izmir, visit the souks to purchase souvenirs such as stone jewelry and carpets.

 Fly Through Cappadocia

-If you are thinking of taking a Turkey custom tourand you want to go to a less populated area, visit Cappadocia.
+If you are thinking of taking a Turkey custom tour and you want to go to a less populated area, visit Cappadocia.
 There, you will be greeted by the natural beauty of Turkey.
-There are various underground cities for you to visit; you can also visit the Selime Cathedral, the Zelve Open Air Museum, the Old Greek Houses, and the Rose Valley etc.
+There are various underground cities for you to visit; you can also visit the Selime Cathedral, the Zelve Open Air Museum, the Old Greek Houses, and the Rose Valley.